 If you read only one book on the subject of same-sex attraction, it should be this one.
 Yet Daniel Mattson's luminously truthful book is about so much more besides, such as humility, magnanimity, true manhood, purity of heart, and the gift and discipline of friendship.
 Superb."— J. Budziszewski, Ph.D., Author, On the Meaning of Sex

 "This book engages honestly and intelligently a central issue of our time.
-Mattson tells a personal story that will be helpful and inspiring for all who struggle with sexual identity.
-May his efforts be received with hope and courage."— David L. Schindler, Dean Emeritus, John Paul II Institute for Studies on Marriage and Family The Catholic University of America
+Mattson tells a personal story that will be helpful and inspiring for all who struggle with sexual identity."— David L. Schindler, Dean Emeritus, John Paul II Institute for Studies on Marriage and Family, Catholic University of America

 "For Daniel Mattson, 'coming out' was not liberating, but rather imprisoned him in a closed-minded gay culture that defined him by his feelings of sexual attraction.
 It was in leaving the gay lifestyle to become a chaste Catholic that he became free to enjoy true friendship.
 He has an important story to tell, and he deserves to be heard."— Dawn Eden, Author, Remembering God's Mercy

-Daniel Mattson is a writer and public speaker who proclaims the Good News of the Catholic Church's teaching on homosexuality.
-The story of his journey from living his life as a gay man to finding peace, joy and fulfillment by entering the Church is told in the award winning documentary Desire of the Everlasting Hills.
-A professional orchestral trombone player, Mattson has performed and presented master classes around the world, including the famed St. Petersburg Conservatory in Russia.
+Daniel C. Mattson is a writer and a public speaker who proclaims the Good News of the Catholic Church's teaching on homosexuality.
+His story is told in the award-winning documentary Desire of the Everlasting Hills.
+A professional orchestral trombone player, Mattson has performed and presented master classes around the world, including at the famed St. Petersburg Conservatory in Russia.